helm/helm-www/docs/overview.md

 For more information about the planned Helm 4 release phases, see [Path to Helm v4](https://helm.sh/blog/path-to-helm-v4/).

-Helm v4 represents a significant evolution from v3, introducing breaking changes, new architectural patterns, and enhanced functionality while maintaining backwards compatibility for charts.

-For more information about the planned Helm 4 release phases, see [Path to Helm v4](https://helm.sh/blog/path-to-helm-v4/).

 ## What's New

 This section provides an overview of what's new in Helm 4, including breaking changes, major new features, and other improvements.
 For complete technical details, see the [Full Changelog](./changelog.md).